Dates for 2019

 - IB = improving beginner – you have been playing for less than 6 months / you already have some limited experience, for example some scales, a basic tune, a few chords

 - LI = lower intermediate – you have been playing for around 6-18 months / you have already learnt a few tunes/songs/chords and want to improve on your technique and repertoire

 - UI = upper Intermediate – you have been playing for longer than 18 months / you know common tunes/chords/songs and want to improve your playing

 - I = intermediate – any level of intermediate

 - A = advanced – you are fairly confident in your technique and repertoire and want to take your playing to the next level

-In addition to daily tuition from 9.30am – 4pm, there is a packed programme of fun evening activities, including sessions, a concert from your tutors, a ceilidh and a finale concert in the Macphail Centre when you can show off what you have learned throughout the week to friends and family.
+In addition to daily tuition from 9.30am – 4pm, there is a packed programme of fun evening activities, including sessions, a concert from your tutors, a ceilidh and a finale concert in the on the Friday evening when you can show off what you have learned throughout the week to friends and family.

 We also provide lots of different lunchtime activities, including sports, arts and crafts, and, of course, music sessions!